Treat climate change as seriously as national security - report

-OSLO Governments should treat climate change as seriously as threats to national security or public health, partly by focussing more on the worst scenarios of rising temperatures, an international report said on Monday.
+OSLO, July 13 Governments should treat climate change as seriously as threats to national security or public health, partly by focusing more on the worst scenarios of rising temperatures, an international report said on Monday.

 Crop failures, extreme heat waves or high rates of sea level rise could be so harmful that governments should examine even small chances of the most severe impacts, according to the study by about 60 experts from 11 nations.